Robolta/HLP-Brute-Force/README.md

 First, what is a layer?

 A layer is a redstone circuit within the game Minecraft.
+It was first designed by Aminotreal and Powsi.
 It has 1024 possible static states which affect the main input-output relationship.

 ![image](https://media.discordapp.net/attachments/721120731974598726/1017443702332993616/unknown.png)